Asia-Europe summit: Is the EU gaining more ground in Indo-Pacific? | DW | 29.11.2021

 "What I found interesting in the Indo-Pacific strategy is the language that offers a multi-faceted approach towards China.
 The EU says that it will cooperate with China for economic purposes but when there are differences in fundamental values, the EU will push back," said Mohan.

-"When tensions are high, you cannot stay neutral because that is not safe." she underlined.
+"When tensions are high, you cannot stay neutral," she said.
+"In a way, that neutrality is also taking a position."

 Meanwhile, Kliem believes that the EU needs to revamp its approach to the Indo-Pacific by better understanding the expectations of its partners in the region.